Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

 - afterEach(): Runs after every test in a suite.
 - afterAll(): Runs once after all tests in a suite.

 In our example, notice we created an instance of calculator in our Assemble phase.
-We will probably have multiple tests for the calculator which will require this instance.
+We will probably have multiple tests for the calculator that will require this instance.
 In order to avoid repeating this in every step, let us move this to the setup phase and add a teardown to clear this after all tests.

-*Note:* Use beforeEach()/afterEach() if the function/class stores state and we need a clean instance for each test.
+*Note:* Use beforeEach()/afterEach() if the function/class stores state, and we need a clean instance for each test.
 In our case, calculator does not store any state, and we can share the same instance across tests with out any side effects.
 Hence, we will use beforeAll()/afterAll().

 - ```ts
     import Calculator from './calculator';